secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Data Structures {#dataStructures}

-- TODO [ ] necessary in this way?
+- [ ] TODO necessary in this way?
+- [ ] TODO is it possible to define new algorithm/parameter combinations on the fly (in extensions/derivations) or are only SCC IANA registry identifiers allowed/usable?
+- [ ] TODO is JSON a appropriate format?
+- [ ] TODO How is COSE more appropriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

-For each defined security level a separate JSON-file should be provided.
-These files should follow a common schema and contain the suitable parameters depending on its security level.
-The general schema of the JSON files can be seen in {{scc_general}}.
+For each defined security level a distinct JSON-file must be provided.
+These files must follow a common schema and contain the suitable parameters depending on its security level.
+The general schema of the JSON files is shown in {{scc_general}}.

 ~~~~
 {::include src/scc_general.json}